amnesty/drupal-minimumvalue-validator/README.md

-drupal-iban-validator
+drupal-membership-validator
 =====================

-Bank Account Number Validations for the Drupal Webform Validation
+Membership fee and frequency validations according to a minimum amount established

-NOTE: This module isn't still working.
-We hope it will be running in a few weeks.
+NOTE: This module needs to be improved to allow graphical configuration.